This article describes the customization options available to Identity-Aware Proxy (IAP). Using various settings, you can control:

 To learn more about granting Cloud IAM roles, see Granting, changing, and revoking access.

-You can view and update settings using the IAP API or the
+You can view and update settings using the Cloud Console, the

 To manage settings in IAP: